-Children will be enrolled in a class or placed on the waiting list according to the order that names are drawn.
-The waiting list will stand until the child is placed or the parents remove the child from the waiting list.
-If a student applies to ASE outside of the designated enrollment application window, and there is a waiting list for that grade, the student shall be placed at the end of the waiting list, in the order of the date in which the application is received.
-For detailed information concerning enrollment or the lottery process, please refer to the Admissions Section of our ASE website (www.abqse.org)
+If a student applies to ASE outside of the designated enrollment application window, and there is a waiting list for that grade. the student shall be placed at the end of the waiting list according to the date on which the application is received.